danielneil/Shark-Plugins/README.md

 ## ema

-Computes an exponential moving average - a moving average that gives more weight to recent observations
+Computes an exponential moving average (ema) - a moving average that gives more weight to recent observations

 ```
   - name: ema